CharlieS-432737/Unit-20-Assignment-2-Wiki/docs/Mock-Up system/Planning/Machine setup plan.md

 ### Users

-The workstations will be set up with three user groups (Junior staff, mangers and directors).
+The workstations will be set up with three user groups:

+- Junior Staff
+- Managers
+- Directors

 ### Storage

 The workstations will have a single drive installed in them.
-This will hold the os and software that has been installed.
+This will hold the OS and software that has been installed.
 This will be mounted as the C: drive.
-The workstations will then have the server mapped as the D: drive.
+The workstations will then have the NAS mapped as the D: drive.
 The employees will be requested to save their work on the server and not on their local machines.

 ## Server

 ### Users

-The server will be setup with three different user groups on it (Junior Staff, Managers and directors).
+The server will be setup with three different user groups on it:

+- Junior Staff
+- Managers
+- Directors

 ### Folders